gowachin/shinyDiveR/README.md

 ## To do :

-- Complete README with shiny in prod and examples.
+- Complete README when shiny in prod and examples.

 ### Shiny
 - change maximum depth for consecutive dives in shiny
 - modify advanced parameters for screen
 - push shiny in prod
-- add hour input to ndive
 - checkbox to force inverse profile or 60+ dive !

 Feel free to fork this, and use it.
 Any recommendation is welcome :)